Armadill0/harbour-tasklist/README.md

     - set the list which is displayed in the cover
 - task can be marked as done
     - function to delete all done tasks
+    - marking of done/open tasks can be inverted (user requested feature)
+- orientation can be temporary locked (user requested feature)
 - remorse items for all necessary actions (e.x. delete tasks/lists)
     - configurable remorse item times
 - multiple languages supported (depending on system language), for more information see below